Essentials of Coop Membership

 • CHECK IN WITH THE ENTRANCE WORKER.
 Always scan your membership card at the entrance desk before you shop or work.

 • COMPLETE YOUR SHOPPING BEFORE YOU GET ON THE CHECKOUT LINE.
-Do not leave your cart unattended to shop while waiting on line.
-However, it is okay to shop for items you pass while you are on line.
+Do not leave your cart unattended to shop while waiting in line.
+However, shopping for items you pass while you are on line is okay.

 • DON’T SHOP AT THE COOP FOR NON-COOP MEMBERS.
 As a member, you may not purchase groceries for non-members.
 One member may purchase groceries for another member as long as both members’ shopping privileges are current.

-• To avoid the appearance of impropriety, DON’T ALLOW YOURSELF TO BE CHECKED OUT BY HOUSEHOLD MEMBERS OR FAMILY MEMBERS.
-Also, do not wait for a particular checkout worker, unless you are doing so to avoid the station of a household member or family member.
+• To avoid the appearance of impropriety, DON’T ALLOW YOURSELF TO BE CHECKED OUT BY HOUSEHOLD OR FAMILY MEMBERS.
+Also, do not wait for a particular checkout worker unless you are doing so to avoid the station of a household or family member.

 • DON’T PARK IN FRONT OF THE COOP or on the Coop’s sidewalk.
-The driveway of the firehouse next door must be kept clear at all times.
+The driveway of the firehouse next door must always be clear.
 Do not leave someone in a car outside the Coop while you shop.
 That limited space is for deliveries and for members to load their cars.
 Park nearby and bring your car to the front after paying.
 Better yet, use a cart return walker.

 Other Resources